• Skip to main content

 Larger fragments may prove to be more stubborn and therefore may require the assistance of your dentist to remove.
 Use the link above for more details.

-b) Medication-Related Osteonecrosis of the Jaw (MRONJ).
+b) Concerns with Medication-Related Osteonecrosis of the Jaw (MRONJ).

 Bisphosphonates are a class of medications used to treat osteoporosis and certain cancers.
 Their use (current or past) can interfere with normal bone healing after dental surgery, like having an extraction.